FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: FERGI Dataset

 \subsection{Participants}

 39 participants were recruited from the SONA system of University of California San Diego (UCSD) and completed the study asynchronously on personal computers.
-6 participants were removed from the dataset for various reasons, including failure to participate, failure in video recording, and not permitting sharing of their video recordings for research.
-Therefore, we ended up with a dataset of 33 participants that is available upon request for research purposes at https://github.com/ShuangquanFeng/FERGI.
-The collection and usage of human participant data in the dataset were approved by the Institutional Review Board (IRB) of UCSD.
+6 participants were removed from the dataset for various reasons, including failure to participate, failure in video recording, and not allowing sharing of their video for research.
+Data collection and use were approved by the Institutional Review Board (IRB) of UCSD.